Part 4: Seriously, Today, Right Now, Is What Counts

-True, there are many things that come our way that could hurt us; and some do.
+True, there are many things that come our way, which could hurt us; and some do.
 Right off the bat, then, we are faced with choosing which ones we will allow to be a problem for us, during and, especially, after the event has happened.
 Once an event has occurred we can accept that the deed is done and that we can no longer change that fact.
-We may need to take some action; so then we act.
-We don’t stop there, though; we need to acknowledge that it is no longer happening (when the painful or frustrating activity has ceased) and that only its effects are left behind.
+We may need to take some action, regardless; so then we act.
+We don’t stop there, though; we need to acknowledge that the event is no longer happening (when the painful or frustrating activity has ceased) and that only its effects are left behind.
 With this reality clearly established, it is the effect on us that we need to cope with or take charge of – even when the reactions are not to our own situation but to that of someone about whom we care.
 Rehashing the facts of the problem event only serves to increase or intensify emotional reactions and has no healing value.

-There are many ways to go about managing the various feelings that arise from the events in our life.
-This means you do not go ahead reacting badly or out of control, as if that’s the only way.
-You can and need to take charge of which reactions will be uppermost or allowed to be shown.
-You can choose a reaction or an action that protects you from being hurt, frustrated, sad, ashamed etc. In other words, you can choose the kind of responses that are aimed at stopping or changing the immediate unpleasant reactions arising in you.
-Be aware though that the two powerful saboteurs here are fear and shame.
+There are many ways to go about managing the various feelings that arise from adverse events in our life.
+This means you do not go ahead reacting badly or out of control, as if that’s the only way to deal with problem.
+You can and need to take charge of which reactions you will allow yourself to show.
+And you can choose a reaction or an action that protects you from feeling hurt, frustrated, sad, ashamed etc. In other words, you can choose the kind of responses that are aimed at stopping or changing the immediate unpleasant reactions arising in you.
+Be aware though that the two powerful saboteurs here are usually anger, fear and shame.
 Both are discussed more extensively in the book: “TO YOUR HAPPINESS: A Self-Healing Guide to Peace of Mind” and the program: Mass Mental-Health Education for Everyone provides hands-on action.

 Think about it.
-To be able to choose the reaction you want calls for you to pay attention to noticing and observing the changes that are taking place inside you and then choosing the ones you want to keep in view, so to speak.
+To be able to choose the reaction you want calls for you to pay attention to noticing and observing the changes that have been taking place inside you and then choosing the ones you want to keep in view, so to speak.
 Therefore, why would you choose sadness, frustration, feeling ashamed, being angry etc?
-It is important to remember that changes are happening inside you, anyway; that you need to learn to stop to note them; and that you can, consciously, make changes of your own to those reactions.
+It is important to remember that changes are happening inside you, anyway; that you need to learn to stop noticing some but not others; and that you can, consciously, make changes of your own to those mental-emotional reactions.
 So then the question becomes why not bring to pass changes in your reactions, for the better?
 Why not choose reactions that will make you feel happier, calmer, less stressed and so on, which will boost your inner peace.
 Wanting the opposite of disturbing thoughts is what you need, isn’t it?
 This matters every passing moment!
 It is where healing begins and occurs.

 I recall one day when my wife took me for “a walk” outside the rehab hospital in my wheelchair and we stopped to chat in a semi-secluded area on the grounds.
 Our conversation turned to the things we used to be able to do together and it was beginning to upset both of us.
 Since however I do not allow negative or painful thoughts to take space in my mind for long or almost at all, I gradually steered to other topics.
 At a comfortable point when the previous unhappy topic was buried under more agreeable issues, I brought up the suggestion that we need to start becoming familiar with our “new normal”.
-So from that time onwards, we discussed improvements and possibilities, whenever we talked about my condition, as we now accept there has been a re-set of normal life.
+So from that time onwards, we discussed only improvements and possibilities, whenever we talked about my condition, as we now accept there has been a re-set of normal life.

-As I write about this development in our conversation, I reflected on how I succeeded in keeping the uneasy matter out of my mind, learning from the past, you know.
-So now I do so by repeatedly telling myself not to forget to always go with the “new normal” approach.
-So then what takes up space now are the calming thoughts of the “new normal”.
-By this time of writing I am not at all bothered by talking about my disability does not create any negative feelings.
+As I was writing about this development in our conversation, I reflected on how I succeeded in keeping the uneasy matter out of my mind, which was by leaving the past in the past.
+So now I do so repeatedly, telling myself not to forget to always go with the “new normal” approach.
+So then what takes up mental space now are the calming thoughts that address the “new normal” such that right now talking about my disability does not create any negative feelings.
 Hanging on to thoughts that yearn for a former happy state of life is not necessary or desired.
-I have spent a long time practicing this approach; but there was a point at which I had not learned to use it when I wallowed in a state of misery.
+I have spent a long time practicing this approach; but there was a point before I learned to use it when I wallowed in a state of misery.
 It is never too late to start.

-When something bad has happened, big or small, lasting a day, minutes or years it is not realistic to continue to hold on to the belief about the life that made it happen as if there are no other ways to describe that occurrence, in the present life.
+When something bad has happened, big or small, lasting a day, minutes or years it is not realistic to continue being tormented by the circumstances that may have caused it, as if there are no other ways to describe that occurrence.
 I have tried to explain that even shortly after a bad event, awful feelings are avoidable.
-It is in the best interest of our mental health to consider and decide how best to relate to the perceived, disturbing change or occurrence so as to accommodate them in our “new life”.
+It is in the best interest of our mental health to consider and decide how best to relate to the perceived, disturbing change or occurrence so as to accommodate it in our “new life”.
 Upon this ‘reality check’ will depend what quality you will allow into your life from that point on.

-How long will you choose to nurse the hurt, fan the flames of anger or hide from shame, all in your head?
-Some people have done so for years, some for their whole life, knowingly or innocently damaging themselves, others and their relationships.
+How long will you choose to nurse the hurt, fan the flames of anger or hide from shame – all in your head?
+Some people have lived like that, in the dumps, for years, some for their whole life, knowingly or innocently damaging themselves, others and their relationships.
 If you are one, may I be so bold but candid to ask how many other areas of your life or other people’s will you choose to bring misery, before you decide to begin to heal what started it all?
 Indeed healing those hurts is necessary!
-You cannot allow yourself to be distracted from engaging in a healing process.
-It is inappropriate or self-defeating to use a belief that justifies your present inaction such as, that something must have happened in the past (that’s hidden from you) to make you react in that manner.
+You cannot allow yourself to be distracted by anything from engaging in a healing process.
+It is inappropriate or self-defeating to use a belief that justifies your present inaction such as, that something must have happened in the past (that’s hidden from you) making you react in that manner.
 Or to react with: “That’s how I am”, so you don’t have to do anything.
-This moment of awareness of your reaction is where healing needs to begin.
-Finding a mentally healthy or resilient way to respond to the right-now feelings is where to start.
+The moment of awareness of your reaction is where healing needs to begin.
+Finding a mentally healthy or resilient way to respond to the right-now obstructive feelings is where to start.
 Ways to do this is what I’ve been talking about so far.
-Any other attitude is hiding from making needed progress with healing.
+Allowing any other attitude is hiding from making needed progress with healing.
 I apologize for the blunt talk.

 During the period of my rehabilitation, which is ongoing, I have paid attention to reviewing and renewing concepts and ideas in my professional life, as a self-encouraging way to occupy my thinking sometimes.
 As a result I have been able to come up with spanking new ideas to understand personality functioning, along conducting scientific research that backs my proposals.
-So that people and their loved ones with a specific group of anxiety problems can be better managed (see chapter 4 in the book).
+So that people and their loved ones with the identified, specific group of anxiety problems can be better managed (see chapter 4 in the book).
 With all these interesting and productive ideas on my mind there is practically no room left for self-pity or complaining.
-As such in my world God is good (the universe, life, the creator or however you express ultimate reality) and He means well for the world and me!
+As such in my world God (the universe, life, the creator or however you express ultimate reality) is good and He means well for the world and me!
 Of course there are things in life that need fixing, which sometimes includes accepting and moving on.
 This blog is one attempt to describe how we might fix our human condition through self-healing.

 Because the emotions that accompany bad situations or experiences are unpleasant, our first reaction is to try to distance ourselves from them as quickly as possible.
 One way we tend to do this is by denying or rejecting these new, disturbing feelings.
 Again, self-deception, denying the facts or building an imaginary shell or wall will not bring about emotional healing.
 Instead it will only make the pain bigger every time there is a gap in the disguise or the mask.
 There is a section about this also in the book.